akamai/terraform-provider-akamai/docs/resources/appsec_configuration_version_clone.md

 The `resource_akamai_appsec_configuration_clone` resource allows you to create or re-use ConfigurationClones.

-If the ConfigurationClone already exists it will be used instead of creating a new one.
+If the ConfigurationClone already exists, it will be used instead of creating a new one.

 ## Example Usage